 The Hon.
-Martin Dixon MP, Minister for Education
+Martin Dixon MP, Victorian State Member of Parliament for Napean

 It is my great pleasure to support the Isabella and Marcus Fund and I am honoured to be named as patron.
 As Minister for Education, and more importantly as a father and grandfather, I consider the health and wellbeing of Victoria’s young people a top priority.
 The brainstem tumour known as Diffuse Intrinsic Pontine Glioma (DIPG) is most common among primary-school aged children and sadly remains one of the most severe and incurable cancers.
 That is why the fund’s vision to work towards a cure has my full support.
 I commend the fund for its extraordinary efforts to support much needed research into DIPG and to raise the profile of the disease in Victoria’s primary schools, and beyond.
 The death of a child is an unimaginable tragedy for any family.
 Combating this disease will require sustained work across a number of fronts, and it will require us to work together.
 I commend the families of Isabella and Marcus for leading the way.
 The memory of these children is honoured through the work of the fund and through the contributions we make to this highly important cause.

 My early childhood seems so long ago now.
 My life was ahead of me and my personality and aspirations were developing.
 It’s hard to imagine it suddenly being taken away.
 A diagnosis of DIPG puts an end to any dreams and potential a young child may have.
 It doesn’t have to be this way.
 Developing an understanding of this cancer through research is the key.
 Isabella and I attended the same primary school; she was a part of the community that I grew up in.
 I feel a sense of sadness that her dreams will never be fulfilled.
 I encourage you to join me in supporting the Isabella and Marcus Fund.
 Every child deserves a chance at life.